-All elementary programs except the Centers for Gifted Studies, follow the same probation and dismissal procedures.
-The Centers for Gifted Studies procedures are listed at the end of this section.
-The parents, students and staff believe each student attends school to strive for excellence in all activities, academic, physical and social.
+All elementary programs follow the same probation and dismissal procedures.
+Additional procedures for the Centers for Gifted Studies procedures are listed at the end of this section.
+The parents, students and staff believe each student attends school to strive for excellence in all activities, academic, physical, and social.
 Students are expected to abide by the Code of Student Conduct.
 Parents, students, and staff are expected to commit to: